AkutaMe/audio-diarize-transcribe/README.md

 I believe my problem lies in how I am running the Python Flask server.
 I am almost certain that I am executing all the necessary steps correctly, but the outcomes indicate otherwise.

-I will provide both the Python code that utilizes AssemblyAI and my attempt to transform it into a functional website.
+I will provide both the Python code that utilizes AssemblyAI(assemblyai.py) and my attempt to transform it into a functional website.

 I would greatly appreciate it if I could receive feedback on my errors!